How do you tell a story of Africa to a Western audience without diluting what it means for Africans?

 Their founder, Fatima Jibrell, was renowned in the environmental field for her work to end the devastating coal trade in Somalia.
 They’d pioneered the use and regulation of cash transfers in Africa.
-They were working on bold new projects to tackle the root causes of poverty in East Africa and beyond, like building a new jetty in Somalia to try and reinvigorate the shipping trade.
+They were working on bold new projects to tackle the root causes of poverty in East Africa and beyond, like building a new jetty in Somalia to try to reinvigorate the shipping trade.
 Interesting, important work.

 In short, they were changing the way people think about and deliver aid in Africa.
 Yet very little in terms of communication had been done to promote the outstanding achievements and changes that Horn Relief had made over the years to African communities.

-It’s something of a dream brief for any branding agency.
+It was something of a dream brief for any branding agency.
 An organisation with an incredible story that just needs to be told.
 Truth well told, as the famous advertising adage goes.

 We arrived at what we believed was a truthful and distinctive positioning for Horn Relief — that of an organisation working to create an Africa that was not dependent on aid but on the resourcefulness of Africans themselves.

-It took several weeks before we arrived at name that both we and Horn Relief were happy with.
-Our initial view that a more creative/evocative name suited the spirit of Horn Relief met with great (and perhaps justified) resistance from Horn Relief.
+It took several weeks before we settled on a name that both we and Horn Relief were happy with.
+Our initial view that a more creative, evocative name suited the spirit of Horn Relief met with great (and perhaps justified) resistance from Horn Relief.
 Yet we felt that their preferred option of a descriptive acronym type name, of which the development world is littered, was just not distinctive or interesting enough.